Kalshi Expands Insider Trading Rules With Athlete, Politician Screens

 Polymarket Bolstering Insider Trading Rules, Too

 Polymarket, which isn’t yet fully operational in the US, is also bolstering its insider trading guardrails.
-In a statement, the company clarified three categories of insider trading: trading on illegal tips, trading on stolen or private data, and trades placed by people that can influence outcomes.
+In a statement, the company clarified three categories of insider trading: trading on illegal tips, trading on stolen or private data, and trades placed by people who can influence outcomes.

 “Beyond insider trading, both platforms prohibit all types of fraud and market manipulation — including spoofing, wash trading, and fictitious transactions — as well as self-dealing, front-running, information misuse, attempted manipulation, and disruptive practices that undermine the orderly operation of markets,” said the exchange in a statement.